rohankrgupta/UniDayz/README.md

 # UniDayz-Android-Application

 This is a inter-college based social network andoid application supporting live messaging features and multiple authentication channels using Firebase.
+Currently working on to eliminate possible bugs and deployable on the Google Play Store.
 Some Screenshots from the Project are given below :

 ![Authentication](https://github.com/rohankrgupta/UniDayz/blob/master/Screenshot1.png)
 ![Email-Verification](https://github.com/rohankrgupta/UniDayz/blob/master/Screenshot2.png)